Alex-twn/STM32MP15x_workshop/readme.md

 > warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 > ```

-4. Check that the SDK version is the expected one
+* Check that the SDK version is the expected one

 > ```bash
 > PC $> echo $OECORE_SDK_VERSION
 > 3.1-openstlinux-5-4-dunfell-mp1-20-11-12
 > ```

-* *If any of these commands fails or does not return the expected result, please try to reinstall the SDK*
+​	==> If any of these commands fails or does not return the expected result, please try to reinstall the SDK

-* *The SDK is in the **$HOME/STM32MPU_workspace/STM32MP15-Ecosystem-v2.0.0/Developer-Package/SDK** directory*
+​	==> The SDK is in the `$HOME/STM32MPU_workspace/STM32MP15-Ecosystem-v2.0.0/Developer-Package/SDK` directory

 > ```text
 > <SDK installation directory>                                      SDK for OpenSTLinux distribution: details in Standard SDK directory structure article